-No later than October 2022 the City will conduct a detailed evaluation of the sites identified in Table B-4 of the Housing Element Technical Report and select the most appropriate parcels for rezoning to accommodate 100 percent of the shortfall of sites necessary to accommodate the city's remaining housing needof 296 units for very-low- and low-income households.
+No later than October 2022 the City will conduct a detailed evaluation of the sites identified in Table B-4 of the Housing Element Technical Report and select the most appropriate parcels for rezoning to accommodate 100 percent of the shortfall of sites necessary to accommodate the city's remaining housing need for very-lowand low-income households.

-- By OctoberDuring FY 2023 and 2024 the City will process General Plan and zoning amendments, including the required CEQA analysis, for the selected sites.
-The rezoned sites shall include the following components pursuant to Government Code Sec.
-65583.2(i): - Permit owner-occupied and rental multi-family uses by-right for developments in which 20 percent or more of the units are affordable to lower-income households. - $\checkmark$ Permit the development of at least 16 units per site. - $\checkmark$ Permit a minimum of 20 dwelling units per acre. - ✓ Ensure that either: a) at least 50 percent of the shortfall of low- and verylow-income regional housing need can be accommodated on sites designated for exclusively residential uses; or b) if accommodating more than 50 percent of the low- and very-low-income regional housing need on sites designated for mixed uses, all sites designated for mixed uses must allow 100 percent residential use and require that residential uses occupy at least 50 percent of the floor area in a mixed-use project. - The City will report on the status of this program each year as part of the Annual Progress Report.
+- During FY 2023 and 2024 the City will process General Plan and zoning amendments, including the required CEQA analysis, for the selected sites.
+The rezoned sites shall include the following components pursuant to: - Permit owner-occupied and rental multi-family uses by-right for developments in which 20 percent or more of the units are affordable to lower-income households. - ✓ Permit the development of at least 16 units per site. - ✓ Permit a minimum of 20 dwelling units per acre. - ✓ Ensure that either: a) at least 50 percent of the shortfall of low- and very-low-income regional housing need can be accommodated on sites designated for exclusively residential uses; or b) if accommodating more than 50 percent of the low- and very-low-income regional housing need on sites designated for mixed uses, all sites designated for mixed uses must allow 100 percent residential use and require that residential uses occupy at least 50 percent of the floor area in a mixed-use project. - The City will report on the status of this program each year as part of the Annual Progress Report.